stevehotcodes/decodeStack/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# DecodeStack :Express, NodeJs,MSSQL Backend
+Find the backend files in the express_decodeStack folder

+## Developement Server
+Run the `npm run serve` to the backend development server

+## Route testing
+You can the REST API extension for VS Code, Postman , or Insomnia

+## Database
+The Database use in this project is the MSSQL(Microsoft SQL Serever)

+# DecodeStack:Background Services
+-Includes the cron job that send aan email when a user signs up to the system
+- to run the background service `npm run start`